PRBonn/catkin_tools_fetch/README.md

 ```

 ## How to use ##
+Both available subverbs should be used after `dependencies` verb
+(or its shorter version `deps`) from within of a catkin workspace.
 ### `fetch` ###
-Should be used from a catkin workspace as follows:
 ```
 catkin dependencies fetch --default_url YOUR_DEFAULT_URL
 ```